 Below are some of the easiest ways I’ve found to save money in our household.
 These frugal tips for big families, of course, will work for families of any size!

 They revolve around 3 key areas that I’ve found make the biggest impact on my budget: Substitutions, habits, and timing.

-It also has a really long shelf life (around 18 months) and because it has endless uses, I buy the large container to save even more.
+It also has a really long shelf life (around 18 months).
+And because it has endless uses, I buy the large container to save even more.

 Almond oil is an inexpensive all-natural oil that can be used as a moisturizer under makeup.
 Apply with a cotton ball.

 I haven’t bought actual shaving cream in years.
 Cheap hair conditioner will last forever, work just as well and, bonus – makes your legs soft and smooth!

 ○ Dryer Sheets: Purchase a set of wool dryer balls instead.
 These will last for over 1,000 loads of laundry or 2-5 years, depending on how much laundry you do!